AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 When users save assets through the SDK, the SDK returns asset data (for example, base64).
 Your application is responsible for storing and managing these assets.

-### Can generative AI features be disabled?

-Generative AI features (such as Firefly-powered capabilities) are deeply integrated into the Adobe Express experience and cannot be easily removed.

-Configuration options exist to manage access (for example, displaying paywalls for unentitled users), but full removal of these features is not typically supported.

 <HorizontalLine />

 ## Configuration & Setup